rohm1/mySlides.js/README.md

 * slideNumberStyle: defines how the slide number will be displayed
   + default: %p/%t
   + use %p for the current slide number, %n for the total slides number
+* dateFormat: custom date format overriding the language's default date format
+  + default: the date format of the selected language
+  + %l: a full textual representation of the day of the week
+  + %j: day of the month without leading zeros
+  + %F: a full textual representation of a month
+  + %n: numeric representation of a month, without leading zeros
+  + %y: a two digit representation of a year
+  + %Y: a full numeric representation of a year, 4 digits

 ##Classes and IDs##
 **All these classes and IDs are used by mySlides.js**

 * .crt: current slide
 * #date: where the date will be displayed
 * .expose: a slide in exposé mode